JOINING THE GOOD PRACTICE

 How to register

 You are very welcome to register as a regular patient with The Good Practice.
-Please fill out our GMS1 Form online or pop in to the surgery in person.

 The Good Practice will review your completed registration form and will to provide home visits when and where appropriate and practical.
 However if the travel distance to your home is too long to justify regular home visits then we will accept you as a patient without home visits, (If it is clinically appropriate and practical for you).